Bl0721e/RejectConfOverride/README.md

 # [obsolete]RejectConfOverride

-This is now ossolete.
+This is now obsolete.
 You can achieve same effect with the new Config.txt.

 A simple plugin for OpenMod/Unturned<br/>
 It will prevent Config.json being overridden when you load a map that changes your game config.